aotto1968/atlsh/tests/README_TESTS.md

 ## CONFIGURABLE OPTIONS

-> man n tcltest
+> man n atltest

-The configure command is used to set and query the configurable options of tcltest.
+The configure command is used to set and query the configurable options of atltest.
 The valid options are:

 ###  -singleproc boolean